SymfonyCasts/symfony5/sfcasts/ep1/flex.md

 After it finishes, it automatically runs the security checker.

-The point is: to use the security checker the *only* thing we needed to do was install it.
+The point is: to use the security checker, the *only* thing we needed to do was... install it.
 Its recipe took care of the rest of the setup.

 Now... if you're wondering:

 > Hey!
 Where the heck does this recipe live?
 Can I see it?

 That's a *great* question!
-Let's look at that next.
+Let's look at it next.